matejkratochvil/ooxmldocs/docs/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

----

-api_name:
-- Microsoft.Office.DocumentFormat.OpenXML.Packaging
-api_type:
-- schema
-ms.assetid: 5adddb6e-545e-4fba-ae35-cc4682e3eda7
-title: 'How to: Retrieve a list of the hidden rows or columns in a spreadsheet document (Open XML SDK)'
-description: 'Learn how to retrieve a list of the hidden rows or columns in a spreadsheet document using the Open XML SDK.' ms.suite: office

-ms.author: o365devx
-author: o365devx
-ms.topic: conceptual
-ms.date: 06/28/2021
-ms.localizationpriority: high
----
 # Retrieve a list of the hidden rows or columns in a spreadsheet document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically retrieve a list of hidden rows or columns in a Microsoft Excel 2010 or Microsoft Excel 2013 worksheet, without